Ray Tovell

 Tovell served on Brighton City Council from 1924 to 1926.
 On 10 June 1924, he married Madelaine Eliza Dubrelle Guthrie, with whom he had two daughters.
 He was on the army staff at headquarters from 1938 to 1939, when he returned to active duty as a brigadier and commander of the 10th and 26th brigades, serving at Tobruk, El Alamein and in New Guinea.
-He was mentioned in despatches thrice (making five times in total), awarded a bar to the DSO in 1942, and appointed a Commander of the Order of the British Empire in 1943.
+He was mentioned in despatches thrice (making five times in total), one of them in June 1942, and again in December that year, awarded a bar to the DSO in 1942, and appointed a Commander of the Order of the British Empire in early 1943.
 From 1944 to 1945 he was deputy adjutant-general at Land Headquarters, and he was awarded the Efficiency Decoration.

 In 1945, Tovell was elected to the Victorian Legislative Assembly as the Liberal member for Brighton, and from 1948 to 1950 he was Minister of Public Instruction.
 A supporter of Thomas Hollway, he was Minister of Education and Electrical Undertakings during Hollway's seventy-hour ministry in 1952 and was consequently expelled from the Liberal and Country Party.
 As an Electoral Reform Party candidate, he retained his seat at the 1952 state election, but was defeated at the 1955 election, when standing for the Victorian Liberal Party.
 Tovell died at Brighton in 1966.